Rights / Distribution

 | Direct Standalone Access | No standalone Dividend stream; use TV Klan, Klan Plus, TV Vala, and local provider routes |

 Dividend can still matter for cord-cutters, but only if the downstream route supports browser or app access.
-The main work is identifying the consumer-facing path and testing that route early.
+The main work is identifying the real public viewing path and testing it early.

 Digital access depends on the local downstream platform that carries the rights in each market, with Klan Plus and TV Vala the clearest official paths already visible.

-The official workbook lists Dividend in Albania and Kosovo, and the downstream consumer-facing routes are already visible enough to plan around without guessing a fake direct stream.
+The official workbook lists Dividend in Albania and Kosovo, and the downstream viewer-facing routes are already visible enough to plan around without guessing a fake direct stream.

 | Stage | Dates |